helix-editor/helix/book/src/install.md

 # Installing Helix

-The typical way to install helix is via [your operating system's package manager](./package-managers.md).
+The typical way to install Helix is via [your operating system's package manager](./package-managers.md).

 Note that: